AlayaNetwork/alaya-devdocs/website/docs/Solidity_Contract_security.md

 Always use the latest version of the compiler to be notified about all recently introduced warnings.

-#### Restrict the Amount of Ether
+#### Restrict the Amount of ATP/LAT

-Restrict the amount of Ether (or other tokens) that can be stored in a smart contract.
+Restrict the amount of ATP/LAT (or other tokens) that can be stored in a smart contract.
 If your source code, the compiler or the platform has a bug, these funds may be lost.
-If you want to limit your loss, limit the amount of Ether.
+If you want to limit your loss, limit the amount of ATP/LAT.

 #### Simple and Modular